In this article, we will show you how to Create a Cumulative Histogram in Tableau with an example.

 - we have to change the Table Calculation of either of them or

-- You can add secondary calculation.
+- You can add a secondary calculation.

-Once you are done, Total Running Sum of Sales Amount chart is arranged by Running Total and display the percent of Total.
-If you observe the Axis of Total Sales Amount and Total Running Sum of Sales Amount closely, they both are displaying the Percentage so, it’s easy to create Dual Axis
+Once complete, the Total Running Sum of Sales Amount chart is arranged by Running Total and displays the Percentage of Total.
+If you observe the Axis of Total Sales Amount and Total Running Sum of SalesAmount, they both show the Percentage, and it’s easy to create a Dual Axis.

 To create a Dual Axes Report, select the Total Running Sum of Sales Amount Axis.
 And right-click on it will open the context menu.
 From that, select the Dual Axis option.